 Gusty winds or being passed by an 18-wheeler can cause a trailer to sway.
 Again, according to the severity, this swaying can make handling the cycle difficult.
 Take the same measures as you would for a grooved highway.
 Slow down and make controlled corrections.
 If the wind is really bad, and you find yourself constantly fighting the trailer, just get off the road!

-6. Distribute the Weight inside the Trailer Correctly
+6. Distribute Weight Correctly inside the Trailer